department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 Okay great.
 So we can’t actually type into the box using this prototype.

-We’ll pretend like you typed in a subject and a question about [scenario].
+We’ll pretend like you typed in a subject and a question about [ADD NEW SCENARIO].

 - After that, is there anything else you need to do on this page?
 - Why is it asking for you to upload files?